Best tools to grow your business exponentially!

 Users who are logged in may occasionally stray away from their screens, posing a security risk.
 Someone can take control of their session, change their passwords, and modify their account.

 This is why many banking and financial websites lock off idle users automatically.
 Similar functionality can be implemented on your WordPress site as well.

 The Inactive Logout plugin must be installed and activated.
 To configure plugin settings, click on Settings » Inactive Logout after activation.

 Set the timer and a logout message and you’re done.
 Don’t forget to save your changes by clicking the Save Changes button.

-Add security Question in WordPress Login Screen
+Add security Questions in the WordPress Login Screen